Licensure & Endorsements

-Students in the MEd Special Education program are eligible to pursue the following endorsements.
+In addition to earning the Illinois Professional Educator License (PEL), students in the MEd Special Education program are eligible to pursue the following endorsements to the PEL:

-This endorsement qualifies teachers with a Professional Educator License to teach children with disabilities from birth to age 5, and qualifies teachers with an LBS I certificate to teach children with special needs, ages 3 through 5.
+This approval qualifies teachers with a Professional Educator License and LBS I endorsement to teach children with special needs, ages 3 through 5.

 The Illinois Learning Behavior Specialist I endorsement enables teachers to work with students with a wide range of disabilities, ages 5 – 21, in several instructional delivery models that include teaching in inclusionary settings through consultation and collaborative teaching, and with small groups and in small class settings.
 Current general education teachers and those persons new to teaching are invited to apply.